wrzian/typst/tests/suite/layout/length.typ

 #(4.5em + 6in).inches()

 --- issue-5519-length-base ---
-// Error: 2-9 invalid base-2 prefix
+// Error: 2-9 binary numbers cannot have a suffix
-// Hint: 2-9 numbers with a unit cannot have a base prefix
+// Hint: 2-9 try using a decimal number: 4pt
 #0b100pt

 --- number-syntax-edge-cases ---